AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Product interaction/Import data from Prometheus Monitoring to a local Grafana system.md

 You can use the dedicated API provided by Prometheus Monitoring to view the monitoring data in a local Grafana system.
 This topic describes how to import data from Prometheus Monitoring to a local Grafana system.

 -   The Prometheus agent is installed.
-For more information, see [Get started with Prometheus Service]().
+For more information, see [Connect an ACK cluster to Prometheus Service]().
 -   Grafana is installed on a local host.
-For more information, see [Grafana](https://grafana.com/docs/grafana/latest/getting-started/what-is-grafana/).
+For more information, see [Grafana](https://grafana.com/docs/grafana/latest/getting-started/).

 ## Step 1: Obtain the dedicated API provided by Prometheus Monitoring